-in one of the six Areas of Specialization: Accounting, Commercial Aviation Management, Consumer Behavior, Finance for Management and Organizational Studies, Human Resource Management, or Public Administration.
+in one of the seven Areas of Specialization: Accounting, Commercial Aviation Management, Consumer Behavior, Finance, Human Resource Management, Management & Legal Studies, or Public Administration.

-Select your intended program above for detailed admission, progression and graduation information.
+Select your intended degree program above for detailed admission, progression and graduation information.

 Consumer Behavior is for students interested in understanding the multiplicity of factors that determine what the consumer buys, when and where they buy, and more importantly, why they buy.
 These factors include information use and decision making, personality and lifestyle, perception, learning, self-concept, attitudes and values, demographics, and society and culture.
 This knowledge is combined with the various techniques employed to attract and serve customers, thus forming the basis for strategic marketing decisions.